-New theory will also help reveal resources in little-explored places, such as the continental margins (Fig. 13).
-I am part of a worldwide network of scientists, which includes many outstanding Australians, that is in the midst of a decade-long effort to complete the first ever global Census of Marine Life.
-One of our projects is focussed on communities of life around cold seeps of methane on continental margins.
+New theory will also help reveal resources in little explored places, such as the continental margins [Slide 16].
+I am part of a worldwide network of scientists including many outstanding Australians who are in the midst of a decade-long effort to complete the first ever global Census of Marine Life.
+One of our projects is focused on communities of life around cold seeps of methane on continental margins.
 These cold seep communities may be ubiquitous.
-They are plentiful in the Gulf of Mexico, near the potentially giant Jack Field touted in September 2006.
-The methane clathrates have attracted much attention in recent years, but perhaps we need a more embracing theory of the margins in which out-gassing methane occurs all along the margins and creates not only the clathrates and the startling life on the margins but vast ribbons of opportunity for offshore exploration.
-So, much of the frontier of methane production may well look like Norway's Storegga plan (Fig. 14).
+They are plentiful in the Gulf of Mexico [Slide 17]), near the potentially giant Jack Field touted in September 2006.
+The methane clathrates have attracted much attention in recent years, but perhaps we need a more embracing theory of the margins in which outgassing methane occurs all along the margins and creates not only the clathrates and the startling life on the margins but vast ribbons of opportunity for offshore exploration.
+So, much of the frontier of methane production may well look like Norway's Storegga plan.
+[Slide 18]

 As Australians know, working in the oceans brings immense responsibility.
-The oceans are beautiful beyond imagination.
+The oceans are beautiful beyond imagination [Slide 19].
 But we have already squandered many riches of the oceans, and we do not want to squander or harm more.
-A recent Census of Marine Life expedition south of Crete found more trash than life at 4,000 m depth.
-Thus to maintain their licence to operate, energy industries of exploration, production, and transport must gain a culture of supreme respect.
+A recent Census of Marine Life expedition south of Crete found more trash than life at 4000 meters depth [Slide 20].
+Thus to maintain their license to operate, energy industries of exploration, production, and transport must gain a culture of supreme respect. [repeat slide 20 as Slide 21].
 The energy industries should become leading stewards of marine life, supporting creation of protected areas, research, and monitoring, while operating perfectly where society does permit operation.